gridsound/gs-ui-components/src/gsuiPopup/README.md

 # gsuiPopup

 `alert`, `confirm` and `prompt` can be useful but the format can annoy the internaute, so we rewrote them.
 These alert are now asynchrone and use [Promise (MDN)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
-They can be stylized now and are silent.<br/>
+They can be stylized now and are silent.
+Also the popup has a header with an editable title.<br/>
 <br/>
 <p align="center">
   <a href="https://codepen.io/mr21/full/aJMEev">